tytydraco/yessleep/out/Driving_Through_Hellfire.md

 I rush home, as always, even though I know the only thing that I'm rushing towards is a mountain of homework.
 It's like my mind plays tricks on me, making me think that simply being out of school and at home is a relaxing reward for getting through the day, although there wasn't any actual relaxing; it was just more stress in a comfortable environment.

 I hussle through the multiple pages, completing every problem with a bit of skepticism, questioning my intelligence.
-But nonetheless, I talked myself up and got through it.
+But nonetheless, I talk myself up and get through it.

 Before I know it, the clock reads 8:00 PM.
 Time to eat and shower and then I can rest for the first time today.